 Today’s Focus

-Mexico’s stock market went nowhere on Friday, and that stillness was the story — the S&P/BMV IPC, the Bolsa’s blue-chip benchmark, closed at 67,060, down a rounding-error 0.02% as traders digested Washington’s decision not to renew the USMCA trade pact.
+Mexico’s stock market went nowhere on Friday, and that stillness was the story.
+The S&P/BMV IPC, the Bolsa’s blue-chip benchmark, closed at 67,060, down a rounding-error 0.02% as traders read Washington’s decision not to renew the USMCA trade pact.

 The peso did the quiet work.
-USD/MXN settled at 17.48, barely changed on the day but holding 7.2% stronger than its weakest point of the past year — a currency shrugging off trade noise while the Fed-Banxico rate gap does the steering.
+USD/MXN settled at 17.48, barely changed on the day but holding 7.2% stronger than its weakest point of the past year.

-Beneath the flat tape, dispersion was real: Cemex swamped turnover at about $1,422m yet closed unchanged, while airport operator ASUR sank 2.2% and miner Grupo Mexico rose 1.0%.
-Stock-picking, not the index, was where returns were made.
+Beneath the flat tape, dispersion was real.
+Cemex swamped turnover at about $1,422m yet closed unchanged, while airport operator ASUR sank 2.2% and miner Grupo Mexico rose 1.0%.

 What matters today.
-With the benchmark pinned mid-range, the peso and the 20 July USMCA technical meeting — not the index — are where the next move is set.
+With the benchmark pinned mid-range, the peso and the 20 July USMCA technical meeting are where the next move is set.

 World Cup — Mexicans Fear the World Cup Will Make Their Cities Costlier